-Amie specializes in all aspects of immigration, asylum and human rights work, representing both private and legally aided clients from initial application to appeals in the First-Tier/Upper Tribunal and Court of Appeal.
+Amie specialises in all aspects of immigration, asylum and human rights work, representing both private and legally aided clients from initial application to appeals in the First-Tier/Upper Tribunal and Court of Appeal.
 In addition, Amie has a significant amount of experience with Judicial Review.
 Amie has an impressive success rate and is a highly sought after practitioner.
 After seven years managing a busy immigration department in another firm, Amie set up Bankfield Heath Solicitors in March 2012 where she now remains a Consultant Solicitor.

 Amie has worked with the Legal Aid Agency throughout her career and has been responsible for LAA tenders, audits, peer review and billing during this time.
 Whilst at Bankfield Heath, she has provided assistance to other firms in relation to legal aid audits and, in particular, peer review appeals.
 She successfully obtained Lexcel accreditation and continues to maintain the standard on behalf of Bankfield Heath.